 With the Memphis Zoo in the heart of Midtown and the Big River Crossing within walking distance to Beale Street and the Bass Pro Pyramid in downtown, Shelby Farms claims its residence on the eastern side of the Memphis 240 Interstate loop.
 With five times the acreage of Central Park in New York, it’s hailed as one of the top 20 largest urban parks in the U.S. You could spend days here and still not have experienced everything this urban park has to offer.
 No matter your flavor of outdoor activities, this park will surely not disappoint.
 From the Shelby Farms Greenline that is more than 10 miles long, to the hiking trails, fishing opportunities, imaginative playgrounds, zip line adventures, boating, disc golf, horseback riding, BMX racing, and the American Bison herd that calls Shelby Farms home, you will surely find an activity that suits your taste.

 Tennessee State Parks never disappoint.
 They present special opportunities to take in natural beauty.
 Just 13 miles north of Memphis you can experience a Tennessee State Park for yourself.
-Meeman Shelby State Park offers its guests special events throughout the year, a gorgeous lake, activity center, playground, horse trails, campgrounds, bird watching, cabins, and Mississippi River boat access.
+Meeman-Shelby Forest State Park offers its guests special events throughout the year, a gorgeous lake, activity center, playground, horse trails, campgrounds and cabins, bird watching, and Mississippi River boat access.
 With more than 12,500 acres to explore, you could make this your weekend destination and still not see the half of it.
 It’s a spectacular place that your whole family will love exploring together.

 Leaving Memphis for a short trek to the Northeast, you’ll come to the small town of Union City.
 While the town is indeed small, don’t let that dissuade you from venturing over to its biggest attraction: Discovery Park of America.
 Built right along the I-69 corridor, this place is poised to become a major draw for travelers once I-69 is finished.
 It is already a popular family destination drawing visitors from all over the U.S. and beyond.
 You need at least two days to fully experience all it has to offer, and at the rate they keep expanding attractions, you might need three before all is said and done.